WHY CHOOSE TO WORK with Tampa Therapy?

-When new potential clients call our office, we are commonly asked about the “therapy process.”
-This is actually a big question, as it can be answered in many different ways.
-It is also largely dependent on the individual therapist who will be providing your treatment.
-If you called us and we directed you to our website to answer this question, you have arrived at the right page!
+When potential new clients call our office, we are commonly asked about the “therapy process.”
+This question calls for a lengthy response, so if you called us and we directed you to our website to answer this question, you have arrived at the right page!
+The question itself can be answered in many different ways and is also largely dependent on the individual therapist who will be providing your treatment.

-It is understandable to want to know about this, and to ask this question in order to feel comfortable scheduling an appointment and particularly to prepare for that first appointment.
-What many people are surprised to learn is that the answer is rather straight-forward (at least in as far as the general process – again, the approach your therapist takes to help you address your specific challenges will vary greatly).
+It is understandable to want to know about this, and to ask this question to feel comfortable scheduling an appointment and to prepare for that first appointment.

 WHAT TO EXPECT DURING THE FIRST CALL